 |IT Based Tactics||✓|

 Luzerne County is located in central Pennsylvania, and the city of Wilkes Barre is the county seat and population center.
 Other relatively populous communities within the county include Hazleton, Kingston, Nanticoke, and Pittston.
 The region has well-documented history of sex trafficking and prostitution activity.
 The county contained towns that were stops on a domestic sex trafficking circuit in the 1970s and 1980s.
 The “pimp circuit,” as it was then called, ran along highway corridors in central Pennsylvania (e.g., Allentown, Reading, Harrisburg, Scranton, Wilkes Barre) and upstate New York (Schenectady, Albany, Buffalo).
 Like in most areas, there is also a long history of local street prostitution, and commercial sex advertised online and occurring anywhere within Luzerne County.
 There is evidence of prostitution and sex trafficking still occurring in the city.
-For example, in December 2013 two men were charged in federal court for their roles as part of an underage prostitution ring.
-The men were part of a group of five alleged pimps (or more accurately, child sex traffickers) who prostituted underage girls and advertised their services through photos on a website.
+For example, in December 2013, two men were charged in federal court for their roles as part of an underage prostitution ring.
+The men were part of a group of five alleged sex traffickers/pimps (or more accurately, child sex traffickers) who prostituted underage girls and advertised their services through photos on a website.
 The two Pittston residents were indicted by a federal grand jury in Scranton on charges of sex trafficking of children and producing and distributing child pornography, according to the U.S. Attorney’s Office for the Middle District of Pennsylvania.
 The men conspired to recruit at least three minor females — and attempted to recruit a fourth — to engage in prostitution in Luzerne, Lackawanna and Dauphin counties.
-The men used cell phones to produce and transmit images of child pornography which were used in “escort services” online advertisements, rented motel rooms for customers to meet with minors for sex, and shared in the profits of the prostitution activities.
+The men used cell phones to produce and transmit images of child pornography or child sexual abuse material -(CSAM), which were used in “escort services” online advertisements, rented motel rooms for sex buyers to meet with minors to sexually exploit them, and shared in the profits of the prostitution activities.
 The men were charged with conspiracy to commit sex trafficking, sex trafficking of children, conspiracy to produce child pornography, three counts of production of child pornography, one count of conspiracy to transport and ship child pornography, and three counts of transporting and shipping child pornography.
-In 2016, a woman in Harvey’s Lake faced prostitution and drug charges for selling sex online to support a drug habit, and also trafficking drugs.
+In 2016, a woman in Harvey’s Lake faced prostitution and drug charges for advertising commercial sex (prostitution) online to support a drug habit, and also trafficking drugs.
 The investigation began when a landlord told police suspicious activity.
 Police investigated, and found bags of heroin and syringes filled with heroin, or empty syringes, all over the home.

-In the third annual Report on Commercial Sexual Exploitation in Pennsylvania by Villanova University’s Institute to Address Commercial Sexual Exploitation (CSE Institute), it was reported that 10 people were arrested and charged with violations of the state’s sex buying statute (§ 5902(e)) between the time since the state criminal code created separate offenses for buying and selling sex in 2014 through 2017.
+In the third annual Report on Commercial Sexual Exploitation in Pennsylvania by Villanova University’s Institute to Address Commercial Sexual Exploitation (CSE Institute), it was reported that 10 people were arrested and charged with violations of the state’s sex buying statute (§ 5902(e)) between the time since the state criminal code created separate offenses for x buyers and prostituted persons in 2014 through 2017.